abinit/abinit/doc/tutorial/eph4zpr.md

     wher *idir* species the reduced direction ([1, 2, 3])
-    and *ipert* specifies the perturbation type (from 1 up to [[natom]] if the perturbation is an atomic displacement) All DFPT POT files with 1 <= index <= 3 x [[natom]] therefore correspond to atomic pertubations.
+    and *ipert* specifies the perturbation type (from 1 up to [[natom]] if the perturbation is an atomic displacement) All DFPT POT files with 1 <= pertcase <= 3 x [[natom]] therefore correspond to atomic pertubations for a given $\qq$-point.

-In the output file produced by mrgdv
+In the output file produced by *mrgdv*

 {% dialog tests/tutorespfn/Refs/teph4zpr_2.stdout %}

-there is a section for each $\qq$-point that lists the atomic perturbations that have been merged in the database.
+there is a section for each $\qq$-point reporting the atomic perturbations that have been merged in the database.

 ```md
  qpoint: [ 0.0000E+00,  0.0000E+00,  0.0000E+00] is present in the DVDB file